TechnoCosmic/zero/README.md

 using namespace zero;

-thread(simpleUsartExample, 128, {
+int usartExampleThread() {

     // The first thing we do is create two Pipes
     // to use.
 One as the receive buffer, and
     // the other for transmission.
-These two
-    // will be created without names for
-    // simplicity.

     // NOTE: If we don't want to receive any data,
     // then we don't have to create a Pipe for it.